fsprojects/FAKE/help/markdown/contributing.md

 * Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the Project shall be under the terms and conditions of the Apache 2.0 license.
 See License.txt for details.

+* TLDR: Send a pull request with either documentation (`/help` folder) or code changes.

 ## Documentation

 The documentation for FAKE is automatically generated using the amazing [F# Formatting](https://github.com/tpetricek/FSharp.Formatting) library.